Abelian Duality for Generalised Maxwell Theories: Introduction and Motivation

 Now, we can outline the structure of the paper.
-In section \ref{sectionBV} we begin by describing the general formalism we use to construct the factorisation algebra of quantum observables, starting from a sheaf of fields and an action functional.
-This formalism (based on that of Batalin-Vilkovisky) was developed by Costello and Gwilliam \cite{CostelloGwilliam} \cite{GwilliamThesis} as a formulation of quantisation techniques common in the physics literature (described for instance in Witten's expository note \cite{WittenAntibracket}) as homological algebra.
-While we only use the theory for free theories here (their methods can also be used to study the perturbative parts of interacting theories), we do need to allow for spaces of fields that are neither linear nor connected, so we go over the formalism with a certain amount of care.
+In Section \ref{sectionBV} we begin by describing the general formalism we use to construct the prefactorization algebra of quantum observables, starting from a sheaf of fields and an action functional.
+This formalism (based on that of Batalin-Vilkovisky) was developed by Costello and Gwilliam \cite{Book2} \cite{GwilliamThesis} as a formulation of quantization techniques common in the physics literature (described for instance in Witten's expository note \cite{WittenAntibracket}) as homological algebra.
+While we only use the theory for free theories here (their methods can also be used to study the perturbative parts of interacting theories), we do need to allow for spaces of fields that include discrete factors, so we go over the formalism with a certain amount of care.

-Having set up the abstract theory we construct the main objects of study in section \ref{sectionGenMaxwell}: the factorisation algebras of observables in \emph{generalised Maxwell theories}.
-These are free quantum field theories whose fields model connections on higher principal torus bundles, whose action functional generalises the Yang-Mills action.
+Having set up the abstract theory we construct the main objects of study in Section \ref{sectionGenMaxwell}: the prefactorization algebras of observables in \emph{generalized Maxwell theories}.
+These are free quantum field theories whose fields model connections on higher principal torus bundles, whose action functional generalizes the Yang-Mills action.
 These theories are closely related to simpler free theories -- where the fields are just $p$-forms and the action is just the $L^2$ norm -- by mapping a connection to its curvature.
 Observables of interest (such as Wilson and 't Hooft operators in abelian Yang-Mills) factor through the curvature, so in a sense ``come from'' this simpler theory.
 As such we can prove results about the expectation values of observables purely in the world of curvatures.

-The theory of expectation values arises naturally from the factorisation algebra formalism.
-In section \ref{sectionExpVal} we describe how to abstractly define expectation values of gauge invariant observables by viewing the observables as living in a cochain complex with canonically trivialisable cohomology.
-To compute expectation values we use classical physical techniques: \emph{Feynman diagrams} and \emph{regularisation}.
+The theory of expectation values arises naturally from the factorization algebra formalism.
+In Section \ref{sectionExpVal} we describe how to abstractly define expectation values of gauge invariant observables by viewing the observables as living in a cochain complex with canonically trivialisable cohomology.
+To compute expectation values we use classical physical techniques: \emph{Feynman diagrams} and \emph{regularization}.
 Since the theory is free these methods are very well-behaved, and encode results about convergent sequences of finite-dimensional Gaussian integrals.